 During conversations with stakeholders from State agencies that worked with covered populations, it was found that their staff members may not necessarily be aware of ACP, its eligibility and application process.
-Since these agencies have consistent and large-scale touchpoints with members of covered populations, training the staff who works with these members to share details about the program and assist in applying for the benefit could help leverage an existing pathway for ACP awareness that has been untapped until now.
+Since these agencies have consistent and large-scale touchpoints with members of covered populations, training the staff who work with these members to share details about the program and assist in applying for the benefit could help leverage an existing pathway for ACP awareness that has been untapped until now.
+Resources at no cost may be provided for distribution should an agency have existing mailers or websites where information could be shared.